-Not only is leadership development and professional development important for educational transformation, but it is also vital to learn across the system as a whole, both vertically and laterally, so that policy is responding to experience in the classroom and vice versa, and one innovation area is informing the other.
+Not only is leadership development and professional development important for educational transformation, but it is also vital to learn across the system as a whole, both vertically and laterally, so that policy is responding to experience and vice versa, and one innovation area is informing the other.
 We need leaders to be engaging with each other, assessing challenges, identifying priorities, and monitoring progress against the shared vision of inclusion.

-Family Advocacy has had the opportunity to see the Inclusive Education system in New Brunswick which started the process in the 1970s.
+Family Advocacy has had the opportunity to observe the Inclusive Education system in New Brunswick which started the process in the 1970s.
 What stood out to us was the commitment to regular review of progress in the whole province.
 There are many tools they have created to assist in this review process.
-We discuss a number of measuring tools in Question 3., but one example is an Index for Inclusion: Developing Learning and Participation in ECECs16.
+We have previously discussed a number of measuring tools, but one example is an Index for Inclusion: Developing Learning and Participation in ECECs.